-The configuration determines the arrangement of effect functions of each effect send.
-Imagine a configuration as an arrangement of multiple effects processors patched together at the end of each effect send.
+The Effect Patch's Configuration determines the arrangement of effect functions of each effect send.
+Imagine a Configuration as an arrangement of multiple effects processors patched together at the end of each effect send.

 Example: In one configuration, effect send 3 has its own separate reverb, while in another configuration it has its own delay and a level control feeding a reverb shared with send 1.
-When you're programming effects, you will need to refer to the charts on pages 91-95 for the effect configuration you're using, so you know how the paths from different effect functions interact.
+When you're programming effects, you will need to refer to the charts on pages 91 - 96 for the effect configuration you're using, so you know how the paths from different effect functions interact.

-The Effect functions consist of: Pitch, Delay and Reverb.
+The Effect functions consist of: Pitch, Delay, Reverb and in some cases Misc. (which provides access to special effects such as EQ and Overdrive).
 Each function has several types to choose from.
-For example, the Pitch effect can be either a chorus, a flange, a resonator, etc. The Reverb can be a large hall, plate, gated, etc. The parameters available for an effect function depend on the selected effect type.
+For example, the Pitch effect can be either a chorus, a flange, a resonator, etc. The Reverb can be a large hall, plate, gated, etc. The effect types available for each effect function depends on the Configuration you are using.
+The parameters available for an effect function depend on the selected effect type.
 Some effect types have very few parameters, while others have many.
-For example, the stereo delay effect has about twice as many parameters as the mono delay effect (since the stereo delay has two adjustments-left and right-for several parameters).
+For example, the stereo delay effect has about twice as many parameters as the mono delay effect (since the stereo delay has two adjustments- left and right - for several parameters).
 Consequently, the more parameters an effect has, additional pages become available for that function.
-The number of pages the currently selected function has, and the current page are always shown in the bottom left of the display.
+The number of pages the currently selected function has and the current page are always shown in the bottom left of the display.